fmateo05/provisioner-wfusionpbx-webhook/README.md

    -Custom Data >> Type: account >> Action: doc_deleted <br>
    <br>

-10. Enable the checkbox named 'Include Sub Accounts' to all of them. <br>
+8. Enable the checkbox named 'Include Sub Accounts' to all of them. <br>
-11. Now check everything by adding or editing account and phones on each of the tenants; if they are ok; head to fusionbpx webpanel and you will see the kazoo accounts and devices added with them. <br>
+9. Now check everything by adding or editing account and phones on each of the tenants; if they are ok; head to fusionbpx webpanel and you will see the kazoo accounts and devices added with them. <br>
-12. Combo/Feature Keys are able  to configure from kazoo to be replicated onto fusionpbx.
+10. Combo/Feature Keys are able  to configure from kazoo to be replicated onto fusionpbx.
 Iterators can be added on the aa_factory_defaults sections. <br>
+11. Replace SmartPBX App with the one listed in this project (https://github.com/fmateo05/monster-ui-voip-bin)
-13. Kazoo SmartPBX includes combo_keys and feature_keys and they have about 4 key types: <br>
+11. Kazoo SmartPBX includes combo_keys and feature_keys and they have about 4 key types: <br>
 <br>
 <p> - speed dial <br>
     - parking <br>